-This publication is intended to help organizations develop assessment plans and conduct efficient, effective, and cost-effective assessments of the security requirements in Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
+This publication is intended to help organizations develop assessment plans and conduct efficient, effective, and cost-effective assessments of the CUI security requirements defined in Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
 This objective is accomplished by:

-- Providing flexible and tailorable assessment procedures for the CUI security requirements; - Defining assessment objectives to help guide and inform the assessment; - Specifying assessment methods that can be used to generate evidence and produce findings and results; - Describing a set of assessment objects to which the methods can be applied; - Facilitating different levels of assurance in security assessments by varying the scope and rigor of the assessment through selectable depth and coverage attributes; and - Providing supplemental guidance to explain and interpret the CUI security requirements.
+- Providing flexible and tailorable assessment procedures for the CUI security requirements; - Defining assessment objectives to help guide and inform the assessment; - Specifying assessment methods that can be used to generate evidence and produce findings and results; - Describing a set of assessment objects to which the methods can be applied; - Facilitating different levels of assurance in security assessments by varying the scope and rigor of the assessment through selectable depth and coverage attributes; and - Providing a discussion section for each CUI security requirement to explain and interpret the requirement and to facilitate more effective assessments of the requirement.